im-nsk/FlightDataSync-Real-Time-Aviation-Data-to-AWS-S3/README.md

 Additionally, challenges may arise during the upload to S3, necessitating the granting of necessary permissions to both the user and the S3 bucket.

 **DISCLAIMER**: I have removed all my credentials, so you will need to generate new credentials for accessing the AviationStack API and obtain AWS access keys by creating a role.

+IF IT'S HELPFUL LIKE IT THEN START IT.